nopnop2002/esp-idf-video-snapshot/README.md

 - Execute trigger.
 ![ExecuteTrigger](https://user-images.githubusercontent.com/6020549/198753939-ad4c5a1e-f33c-40b1-89d9-59fc2bf4296f.jpg)

+# MQTT Subscriber using python

+You can use MQTT Subscriber using python.

 # View picture using Built-in WEB Server
 You can view the pictures taken using the built-in WEB server.